DavideSirico/DavideSirico/README.md

 - *Unix systems
 - Nginx for self-hosting
 - A little bit of Swift for iOS and watchOS applications
-- git as a version controll system
+- git as a version control system

 #### Competitive Programming
 - Placed ** at the OII 2021-2022